Building an individual pension: What you need to know?

 3. Pension investing

-Example: You decide to invest $150 a month in a pension fund that invests in funds.
-You do this with the estimation (and perhaps expectation) that the final amount will come out higher than, say, a savings account.
+Example: You decide to invest €150 per month in a pension fund that invests in funds.
+You do this with the estimate (and perhaps expectation) that the final amount will be higher than, for example, a savings account.
 This is exactly what Vive does for you.

 Tax benefits